husamettinarabaci/rustExam/en/questions/section-20/question-195.md

-## 📘 Section: Unsafe Rust and Advanced Features
+## 📘 Section: Error Handling
-### 🔹 Category: Unions
+### 🔹 Category: Propagating Errors
-#### ❓ Question 195: Defining and using unions in Rust
+#### ❓ Question 195: Propagating errors

-Write a Rust program that defines a union and demonstrates how to safely access its fields.
-Explain the risks of using unions.
+Write a Rust function that propagates errors from a called function using the `?` operator.

-- Define a union with two fields of different types.
+- Define a function that calls another function which returns a `Result`.
-- Show how to read a field using an unsafe block.
+- Use the `?` operator to propagate any errors to the caller.
-- Briefly explain when unions are useful and their risks.
+- Demonstrate how the error is handled in `main` using `match`.

-🔧 **Task:** Demonstrate the definition and safe usage of unions in Rust.
+🔧 **Task:** Show how to propagate errors up the call stack using the `?` operator and handle them at the top level.